shakirsamoon/accounting-dashboard-tailwind-css/README.md

-# Accounting Dashboard Interface - TailWindCSS
+# Accounting Dashboard Interface - TailwindCSS

 - *NOTE: This is an example project developed by [@shakirsamoon](https://github.com/shakirsamoon).
 Feel free to explore, clone or fork the repo as per your liking.
 In exchange, I would like a star for the repository.
 Thank you in Advance.*